appleseedhq/appleseed/sandbox/samples/cpp/README.md

 C++ Plugins Instructions
 ========================

-Compiling the Plugins On Windows
+Compiling the Plugins on Windows
 --------------------------------

 The following instructions assume that: